As a child, I had an imaginary friend, and my mother did not know how to react.

 - They tend to be less shy and timid than other kids.

 - They develop better reasoning and cognitive skills.

-Even if you think that it’s cute and funny that your child has an imaginary friend, don’t stimulate or repress his relationship with “Timmy”.
-Simply observe so you can know if this friend is a good or bad influence on your child.
-By closely listening to the conversations that he has with his imaginary friend, you will be able to get to know your child better and you will be able to interfere when it becomes necessary.
+Even if you think that it’s cute and funny that your child has an imaginary friend, don’t stimulate or repress his relationship with “Timmy.”
+Simply observe so you can know if this "friend" is a good or bad influence on your child.
+By listening closely to the conversations that he has with his imaginary friend, you will be able to get to know your child better and you will be able to interfere only if it becomes necessary.

-Parents should also limit the amount of time that their child spends with their imaginary friend.
-Allow him to play and talk with “Timmy” but don’t let this relationship becomes the sole source of socializing.
-Take your child out to the park, play with him or take him to a place where there are plenty of children around his age.
+Parents should also arrange for your child to do something more than just play with their imaginary friend.
+Allow him to play and talk with “Timmy,” but don’t let this relationship becomes the sole source of socializing.
+Take your child out to the park, play with him, or take him to a place where there are plenty of children around his age.

 When Should You Worry?

 Most children will outgrow their imaginary friends as soon as they start school or as soon as they find themselves around other children.
 However, even if your child’s imaginary buddy is still around while he is in school, there’s no real reason to worry, unless: